adityavgupta/ExpenseTracker/README.md

 ## Change Tracker

 ### As of 5/25/2023:
-- Have a basic gui interface and have the expense map in the backend
+- Have a rudimentary gui that shows up.
+This will need a lot of work
 - Right now the project is setup as maven project which should be easy enough to setup even in vscode
 - If you run this in intelliJ it should work